Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Now you have the language for it.

-Your body knows before your mind does.
 That tight chest at 3am, that jaw you woke up clenching — that’s not a reaction to the dream.
 That IS the dream, in its most honest form.
+The amygdala fires before the cortex has assembled a single word.

 LeDoux · 12ms amygdala signal